The sustainable reporting directive CSRD: what does it mean for you?

 CSDD: additional rules on sustainability

 The EU wants businesses to do more than just report on their sustainability performance.
 Businesses must also work to reduce their negative impact on people and the environment.
 That is what the European legislation Corporate Sustainability Due Diligence (CSDD) is about.
-The law obliges businesses to detect, address, and counteract problems and violations.
+The law obliges businesses to detect, address, and counteract problems and forbidden activities.
 As with CSRD, the introduction of CSDD will be done in phases, with the largest businesses being first.
 The first businesses are expected to have to comply with CSDD rules by 2026.